sfimediafutures/RecViz/README.md

+## Personalized Reranker Demo
+### About
+This demo is aimed at demonstrating how a personalized approach can be utilized to adjust the recommendation popularity to the preference of each particular user.
+Two example users have been selected - one has strong affinity towards "mainstream" and highly popular movies, while the other one is gravitating more towards less popular and niche movies.
+Traditionally popularity bias mitigation approaches have been exposing every user to less popular items in the same manner to promote less known content.
+This approach, however, takes into consideration every viewer's watching history attempting to gauge their interest towards popular/unpopular movies and only adjust the recommendation accordingly.
+Since classic recommender systems are known for recommending mostly popular items to every user, the reranker is expected to have less influence on popularity-aligned users, while the strongest changes are predicted to be observed in the recommendation for the niche items.
+The algorithm will attempt to lower the general popularity of recommended items, while still retaining an acceptable relevance and accuracy.
+Note: The users with extremely niche preferences are unfortunately practically treated as outliers - the algorithm has a hard time of finding highly relevant niche items to safely recommend without a significant loss in accuracy.

+This Demo is based on the research of PHD Candidate Anastasiia Klimashevskaia @ SFI MediaFutures, UIB, who provided the recommendations and recommender system, and Developed by Research Assistant Snorre Alvsvåg @ SFI MediaFutures, UIB, who provided the full stack application.

+### contact:
+**Anastasiia Klimashevskaia** \
+PHD, SFI MediaFutures, University of Bergen \
+anastasiia.klimashevskaia@uib.no

+**Snorre Alvsvåg** \
+Research Assistant, SFI MediaFutures, University of Bergen \
+snorre.alvsvag@uib.no

 ## Setup Guide for Demo:
+Following is a guide on how to setup this Demo

 ### Data for demo:
 To download the necesarry datasets into the repo follow the following steps: